-We have already turned the pages of the calendar where gender holidays are marked in red, but has the humankind turned the pages of being not free from gender stereotypes?
+We have already turned the pages of the calendar where gender holidays are marked in red, but has humankind turned the pages of being free from gender stereotypes?
 That is a rhetorical question.

-Long before the term agender was coined, back in the 1970s-1980s, musicians, and in particular those who played rock music traditionally associated with something ultra-masculine and brutal, began to do all sorts of things with their appearance, thus protesting, whether consciously or not, against the common expectations of what an artist and an ordinary mortal should look like on stage and in everyday life.
+Long before the term agender was coined, back in the 1970s-1980s, musicians, and in particular those who played rock music which was traditionally associated with something ultra-masculine and brutal, began to do all sorts of things with their appearance, thus protesting, whether consciously or not, against the common expectations of what an artist and an ordinary mortal should look like on stage and in everyday life.

-This unusual reflection and analysis of the gender and its limits is continued by the musicians who have recorded, in collaboration with SRSLY, endless generative tracks based on Mubert’s technology, which creates a musical flow from samples of sound producers using AI algorithms (which is also very much in tune with gender neutrality).
+This unusual reflection and analysis of gender and its limits is continued by the musicians who have recorded, in collaboration with SRSLY, endless generative tracks based on Mubert’s technology, which creates a musical flow from samples using AI algorithms (which is also very much in tune with gender neutrality).
 You can listen to them in Mubert’s app; every stream will change when restarted but you can save the combination you like, by either adding it to Favs or sharing on social media.

 Alexey, Founder and CEO, Mubert (A)